mattcmerritt/GDD316-Lab3/README.md

 - If the resource target is not met, they will find the nearest tree and begin collecting wood from it.
 - Once at a tree, they will pick up logs of wood which can be seen on their model
 - Once they have 5 logs, they will return to home and drop off the logs, then go back to the default behavior
+- If attacked, they will freeze up for a bit, drop what they are carrying, and then return home

 ## Guards (dark blue)
 - By default, they patrol between 2 set points near the houses on the map